clowd/obs-express/README.md

   - Mute the first speaker device: `mute s 0`
   - Mute the second microphone device: `mute m 1`
 - `unmute`: Unmutes an audio device.
 Same syntax as `mute`.
+- `pause`: Pauses the capture/rendering pipeline.
+Can be resumed with `start`.

 ### Compiling